Why we are addressing a growing health challenge.

 Diabetes is associated with significant economic costs.

 The total medical costs and lost work and wages for people diagnosed with diabetes is $245 billion according to the American Diabetes Association.
 Of these costs $176 billion were direct costs associated with diabetes care, chronic complications and excess general medical costs.
 In fact, people diagnosed with diabetes had average medical expenditures 2.3 times higher than those without diabetes.
 It has been estimated that the lifetime additional healthcare cost of one patient with diabetes is between $55,000 and $130,000.
 It is clear that diabetes has a significant impact on an individual’s health and our healthcare costs.

 Tight glycemic control is associated with better outcomes.

 According to the Diabetes Control and Complications Trial, improving blood glucose control lowers the risk of developing diabetes-related complications by up to 50%.
 For Type 2 diabetic patients not using insulin, patients who self-monitor their blood glucose have been shown to have improved HBA1c levels in the short and long term according to a 2016 meta analysis by Dr. Zhu in the BMJ.

-Alertgy provides a different way to manage blood glucose management through advanced sensor technologies which is under development
+Alertgy hopes to provide a different way to manage blood glucose management through advanced sensor technologies which is under development

 Patients with diabetes will be able to measure their blood glucose levels anywhere at anytime from their phone when wearing the band.
 Trending blood glucose levels will allow the patient to see if their values are increasing or decreasing.
 Moreover, they can learn how their meals and exercise effects their blood sugar.

 Alertgy is developing products to address the real issues that diabetic patients face on a daily basis.

 The number one reason given by patients for not monitoring their blood glucose level is the finger stick.
 The Alertgy GM addresses this major barrier.
 But it does much more; for patients the Alertgy GM is: